-College Readiness English is a course designed to prepare students to meet the academic rigors of college work.
-College Readiness English 11 will emphasize close and critical readings of texts from the Collections text as well as other supplemental materials.
+College Readiness English 11 is a course designed to allow students to challenge themselves academically.
+This course utilizes the foundations of English 11 while allowing additional opportunities for, analysis of literature, and critical thinking by analyzing supplementary texts from the anthology.
 Students will take part in rigorous novel studies with culminating projects to support each novel.
-Students enrolled in this course will enhance their critical writing and thinking skills through various writing assignments and works of literature.
-Writing assignments will cover a variety of academic writing that will focus on analysis and critical thinking.
-Students will be given opportunities to work collaboratively with their peers, practice presentation skills, and participate actively in peer-driven academic discussions.
+An emphasis will be placed on preparing students for fast-paced, post-secondary course work.
+Students will engage in academic writing that will focus on analysis and critical thinking, providing space for students to work collaboratively with their peers, practice presentation skills, and participate actively in peer-driven academic discussions.

-AP ENGLISH LANGUAGE AND COMPOSITION 0122 1 CREDIT 6 CCAC CREDITS POSSIBLE THROUGH ECIHSA
+AP ENGLISH LANGUAGE AND COMPOSITION 0122 1 CREDIT 6 RMU CREDITS POSSIBLE THROUGH ECIHSA